SimpleSoftwareIO/simple-qrcode/README.md

 #### Composer

-First, add the Simple QrCode package to your `composer.json` file:
+First, add the Simple QrCode package to your `require` in your `composer.json` file:

+	"require": {
+        "simplesoftwareio/simple-qrcode": "0.0.3-beta"
+    }

+>NOTE:  If you are not running `"minimum-stability": "dev"` you will need to add `"bacon/bacon-qr-code": "dev-master"` to your `composer.json` file as well.
+This is due to an unstable dependency.
+We are currently working with the dependency owner to correct this problem.

+    "require": {
+        "simplesoftwareio/simple-qrcode": "0.0.3-beta",
-	"simplesoftwareio/simple-qrcode": "dev-master"
+        "bacon/bacon-qr-code": "dev-master"
+    },

 Next, run the `composer update` command.